Zambia on Afcon stand-by in case of Zimbabwe ban

 Nations Cup regulations state that any team that withdraws "after its qualification in the final tournament, but before its actual start, shall be replaced by the team classified next in the group" (Article 86).

-The alternative, which could be pertinent given the late nature of any potential ban, is that "in default, the group to which belongs the forfeiting team shall be composed of three teams" (as has happened before).
+The alternative, which could be pertinent given the late nature of any potential ban, is that "in default, the group to which belongs the forfeiting team shall be composed of three teams" (as last happened in 2010).

 The Fifa deadline of 3 January for the Sports and Recreation Commission (SRC), the body mandated to develop Zimbabwean sport by the government, to hand back control to Zifa has passed without such an event occurring.